- Describe the significance of experiences and activities for cognitive development.

 The Importance of Experiences and Activities

 Children and youth learn best when they are provided with meaningful learning experiences that build upon and connect to their previous experiences, backgrounds, and everyday lives.
-Meaningful experiences and activities within supportive environments stimulate and challenge the emergence of thinking skills.
-If children and youth are interested in what they are learning and enjoying what they are doing, neurochemicals in the brain keep their interest engaged and learning takes place.
-Emotions matter a great deal because that's how these experiences get remembered.
-Effective staff members are skilled decision-makers.
-They use information from multiple sources to plan experiences and activities that support the development and learning of all children in their care, making sure they meet goals for individual children.
-Effective staff members understand and use a wide array of intentional approaches, strategies and tools to meet the needs of diverse learners to support their cognitive development.
-As a manager, you have the opportunity to help staff members understand the critical difference they are making in the lives of children, youth, and their families.
+Meaningful experiences and activities within supportive environments stimulate and challenge children’s thinking skills.
+When children and youth are interested in what they are learning and enjoy what they are doing, neurochemicals in the brain keep their interest engaged and learning takes place.
+Emotions matter a great deal because that’s how these experiences get remembered.
+Effective staff members use child and youth observation information to intentionally plan experiences and activities to support the learning of all children in their care.
+Effective staff members use a wide array of approaches, strategies, and tools to meet the needs of diverse learners to support their individual cognitive development goals.
+As a manager, you can help staff members understand the critical difference they are making in the lives of children, youth, and their families.

 Management Practices that Support Meaningful Experiences and Activities:

 As a manager, you are accountable for supporting the cognitive development of children and youth.
 You are also accountable for the professional performance of the adults who care for those children and youth.
 To do this important work, you should ensure staff members:

 - Have a large set of skills and strategies they can use to effectively promote each child's learning and development.

 - Know how and when to scaffold children's learning.
 Scaffolding provides just enough assistance that each child needs to perform at a skill level just beyond what the child can do on their own.
 They also know how to gradually reduce the support as the child begins to gain the skill.

 - Problem-solve and brainstorm solutions for individual children who seem to struggle with experiences and activities.